-The purpose of this article is to describe each feast celebrated in Mauritius and awaken the curiosity of the reader, offering to read an overview of some of the celebrations celebrated in Mauritius.
-All the celebrations celebrated in Mauritius are not included, only the main ones, which are also little known to tourists.
+The purpose of this article is to describe some celebrations in Mauritius and awaken the curiosity of the reader, offering to read an overview of some of the celebrations that take place in Mauritius.
+All the celebrations are not included, only the main ones, which are also little known to tourists.

 Spring Festival – January 28